remco-mooij/heroes-of-pymoli/README.md

 # Heroes of Pymoli

 This was an exercise to gain and demonstrate skills in Python Pandas.
-The purpose was to analyze from a fictional fantasy game called Heroes of Pymoli.
+The purpose was to analyze data from a fictional fantasy game called Heroes of Pymoli.

 ## Trend Analysis